alphagov/govuk-developer-docs/source/manual/deploying-terraform.html.md

 Click "build" and terraform should deploy as expected.
 Remember to deploy to staging and/or production as required.

+### Applying Terraform

+Once you have deployed Terraform, you will need [apply the changes in Terraform](https://github.com/alphagov/govuk-infrastructure/blob/main/terraform/docs/applying-terraform.md)

 ### Other ways of invoking Jenkins

 As of version `v2.15.0` of `gds-cli`, you can use it to deploy terraform via Jenkins.